“Have never failed to be impressed by your work ”

 - Winner of the Big Voice London 'Just Rights' Mooting Competition

-A v B : Dale is currently being led by James Aldridge QC in possession proceedings brought in respect of alleged arrears of over £23m.
+A v B : Led by James Aldridge KC in possession proceedings brought in respect of arrears of over £23m.
+Settled the proceedings on more favourable terms than the court could have ordered.

 B & B v C & C : A multi-track trial involving the interpretation of a will.
 The disposal of a property was in issue between the trustees and beneficiaries.
 The judge agreed with the beneficiaries’ position following Dale’s persuasive submissions.